codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 CoordinatorLayout works by searching through any child view that has a [CoordinatorLayout Behavior](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior.html) defined either statically as XML with a `app:layout_behavior` tag or programmatically with the View class annotated with the `@DefaultBehavior` decorator.
 When a scroll event happens, CoordinatorLayout attempts to trigger other child views that are declared as dependencies.

 To define your own a CoordinatorLayout Behavior, the layoutDependsOn() and onDependentViewChanged() should be implemented.
+For instance, AppBarLayout.Behavior has these two key methods defined.
+This behavior is used to trigger a change on the AppBarLayout when a scroll event happens.

 ```java

   public boolean layoutDependsOn(CoordinatorLayout parent, View child, View dependency) {